-- The study of Jewish life in Shanghai, Harbin, Tianjin, Hong Kong and elsewhere in the 19th and 20th centuries.
+b) Providing grants to scholars, authors, filmmakers and others engaged in the study of Jewish life in Shanghai, Harbin, Tianjin, Hong Kong and elsewhere in the 19th and 20th centuries.

-- The support of Jewish Studies programs in China and fostering scholarship in this field.
+c) The support of Jewish Studies programs in China and fostering scholarship in this field.

-- Working cooperatively with scholars and students in Jewish Studies and Chinese Studies programs around the world, and with other NGOs on Sino-Jewish subjects.
+d) Working cooperatively with scholars and students in Jewish Studies and Chinese Studies programs around the world, and with other NGOs on Sino-Jewish subjects.